 - Warnings at areas or equipment where special or unusual hazards exist.

 Regular environmental or employee exposure monitoring of airborne concentrations is not usually warranted or practical in laboratories because chemicals are typically used for relatively short time periods and in small quantities.
 However sampling may be appropriate when a highly toxic substance is used regularly (three or more separate handling sessions per week), used for an extended period of time (greater than 3 to 4 hours at a time) or used in especially large quantities.
 Notify the Chemical Safety Coordinator if you are using a highly toxic substance in this manner.

 The exposures to laboratory employees who suspect and report that they have been over overexposed to a toxic chemical in the laboratory, or are displaying symptoms of overexposure to toxic chemicals, will also be assessed.
 The assessment will initially be qualitative and, based upon the professional judgment of the Chemical Safety Coordinator, may be followed up by specific quantitative monitoring.
 A memo, or report, documenting the assessment will be sent to the employees involved and their supervisors or Department Chairs within fifteen days of receipt of the results.
-A copy will be stored in a central exposure records file maintained by the Department of Security and Safety and Campus Police.
+A copy will be stored in a central exposure records file maintained by the Department of Security and Safety and College Police.
 Individual concerns about excessive exposures occurring in the laboratory should be brought to the attention of your supervisor, Department Chair, or the Chemical Safety Coordinator immediately.